 What Does an RV Inspector Do?

 RV maintenance costs are a part of the RV lifestyle.
-Once you have your maintenance toolkit together (see the list below), keeping up with the minor things like toilet treatment and other items is nominal.
+Once you have your maintenance toolkit together (see the list below), keeping up with minor things like toilet treatment and other items is nominal.
 More significant maintenance issues like RV oil changes can set you back as high as $400 for luxury Class A motorhomes.
-Class A gassers, campervans, and Class C RVs can range between $80-$175.
+Class A gassers, campervans, and Class C RVs can range between $80 and $175.

 A great way to save money and become more knowledgeable about your motorhome is to learn how to conduct fluid changes or top-offs.
 After they’ve done it the first time, many people realize it’s easier than they thought.